go-slice/slice/README.md

 - **Simple and Intuitive Syntax**: Easy-to-use methods for operations like push, pop, and insertion.
 - **Flexible Types**: Works with any type of slice thanks to Go’s generics.
 - **Advanced Operations**: Support for advanced functionality like filtering, sorting, shuffling, and reversing.
-- **Safe Indexing**: Support for negative indexes and index-bound checks.
+- **Safe Indexing**: Support for negative indexes and index-bounds checks.

 ## Installation